panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 type: post
 ---

-A good practice when using string values from the input and textarea fields is to remove the whitespaces from the start and end of the strings.
+A good practice when using string values from fields is to remove the whitespaces from the start and end of the strings.

-For example the user might write his first name like `'Dmitri'` into an input field.
-But also might introduce accidently the value `'Dmitri '` &mdash; and the extra space wouldn't be visible inside the form on the web page.
+In this post, I'm going to describe what is a whitespace and a line terminator character in JavaScript.

-In this post, I'm going to describe what is exactly a whitespace and a line terminator character in JavaScript.
-Plus, you'll read how to trim strings, aka remove whitespaces and line terminator characters.
+Plus, you'll read how to trim strings, aka remove whitespaces and line terminator characters from the start and/or end of the string.

 ## 1. The whitespaces and line terminators